amarjeetk123/project-11/readme.md

-# Project-11-  Websting Hosting Page Template.
+# Project-11-  Website Hosting Page Template.
  ## Hey there ,  I am Amarjeet
  I have built a template of HTML and CSS project using my core css skills.